frousseu/BDTREScheck/README.md

 - think about the input db type given and arguments options (a data.frame already in the environment, a path to an excel, csv file, a remote database etc.)
 - make a code for newly installed bands found in previous years
 - make part about summarizing brood information and hatching
+- make a few other checks already described, but not code

 ## Current List Of Checks